 - Make sure that you write your SSN on your return. - Complete your return using black ink. - You must round dollar amounts to the nearest whole dollar.
 If 50 cents or more, round up to the next dollar.
 If less than 50 cents, round down.
 Do not enter cents. - When asked to provide your own schedule, attach a separate sheet with your name and SSN at the top.
-Attach your own schedules to the back of your return. - You must complete your federal return before you can start your Arizona return. - Make sure you include your home telephone number.
-If your daytime number is not the same as your home number, make sure you include a daytime number.

-• If filing a fiscal year return, fill in the period covered in the space provided at the top of the form.
+Attach your own schedules to your return.
+Attach these schedules behind page 2 of your return and behind your Schedules A if itemizing. - You must complete your federal return before you can start your Arizona return. - Make sure you include your home telephone number.
+If your daytime number is not the same as your home number, make sure you include a daytime number. - If filing a fiscal year return, fill in the period covered in the space provided at the top of the form.

-Entering Your Name, Address, and Social Security Number (SSN)
+Entering Your Name, Address, and SSN